rancher/docs/content/rancher/v2.x/en/concepts/global-configuration/_index.md

 ## Users, Global Permissions, and Roles

-Within Rancher, each user authenticates as a _user_, which is an object that grants you access within the Rancher system.
-As mentioned in the previous sections, users can either be local or external.
+Within Rancher, each user authenticates as a _user_, which is a login that grants you access to Rancher.
+As mentioned previously, users can either be local or external.

-Once the user logs in to Rancher, their _authorization_, or their access rights within the system, are determined by _global permissions_ and _cluster and project roles_.
+Once the user logs in to Rancher, their _authorization_, or their access rights within the system, is determined by _global permissions_, and _cluster and project roles_.

+- **Global Permissions:**

-- _Global Permissions_ define what actions a user can complete outside the scope of any particular cluster.
+    Define user authorization outside the scope of any particular cluster.

-- _Cluster and Project Roles_ define what actions a user can complete inside the specific cluster or project where they have been granted the role.
+- **Cluster and Project Roles:**

+    Define user authorization inside the specific cluster or project where they are assigned the role.

 Both global permissions and cluster and project roles are implemented on top of [Kubernetes RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
-So, all enforcement of these permissions and roles is performed by Kubernetes.
+Therefore, enforcement of permissions and roles is performed by Kubernetes.

 ### Global Permissions

-Global Permissions define what actions a user can complete outside the scope of any particular cluster.
-There are two primary global permissions: `Administrator` and `Standard User`.
+Global Permissions define user authorization outside the scope of any particular cluster.
+Out-of-the-box, there are two default global permissions: `Administrator` and `Standard User`.

 - **Administrator:**